Develop for mobile devices using Azure IoT SDKs

 Develop for Android platform

 Azure IoT Hub Java SDK supports Android platform.
-For the specific API version tested, please visit our platform support page for the latest update.

 These documentations walk through how to develop a device application or service application on an Android device using Gradle and Android Studio: